XMPieLab/uStore-NG/README.md

 uStore v10 brings a new technology - uStore NG.
 Soon on a uStore server near you.

-Head over to the <a href="https://github.com/XMPieLab/uStore-NG/wiki">wiki pages</a> to learn more
+Head over to the [wiki pages](https://github.com/XMPieLab/uStore-NG/wiki) to learn more